-The Lenz Foundation Distinguished Guest Lecturer Program in Buddhist Studies and American Culture and Values: Sharon Salzberg
+Sharon Salzberg: Real Happiness at Work — The Lenz Foundation Distinguished Guest Lecturer Program in Buddhist Studies and American

 In this talk we will explore a path to finding real happiness at work.
 Despite the many hours we tend to spend working, that arena of our lives may not be the source of great fulfillment or meaning.
 We will look at the qualities that can turn that around, including mindfulness, compassion, resiliency, integrity, and open awareness, and learn practices that help cultivate each of these.
 Suitable for both new and experienced meditators, the event will consist of guided meditations, talks and time for questions and answers.

 A student of meditation since 1971, Sharon Salzberg is co-founder of the Insight Meditation Society (IMS) in Barre, Massachusetts, playing a vital role in bringing Asian meditation practices to the West.
 Ancient Buddhist practices of vipassana (mindfulness) and metta (loving-kindness) form the foundation of her work.
 "Each of us has a genuine capacity for love, forgiveness, wisdom, and compassion," explains Salzberg.
 "Meditation awakens these qualities so that we can discover for ourselves the unique happiness that is our birthright."

 Salzberg's lastest book is Real Happiness at Work: Meditations for Accomplishment, Achievement, and Peace, published by Workman Publishing.
 She is a regular contributor to The Huffington

 Post, and has also authored several other books, including the New York Times Best